mertyeter/dotnetkonf24/README.md

-# RagDemo
+# Implementing Retrieval Augmented Generation (RAG) in .NET

-This repository contains an implementation of the [`Demystifying Retrieval Augmented Generation with .NET`](https://devblogs.microsoft.com/dotnet/demystifying-retrieval-augmented-generation-with-dotnet/).
+This repository contains the source code and presentation materials for my session titled "Implementing Retrieval Augmented Generation (RAG) in .NET" at Devnot Dotnet Konf 2024, held on May 25th, 2024.
+The source code is an implementation of the article [`Demystifying Retrieval Augmented Generation with .NET`](https://devblogs.microsoft.com/dotnet/demystifying-retrieval-augmented-generation-with-dotnet/).
 Each C# file represents a specific component or module of the project.

 ### Prerequisites